eloidieme/GLmacOS/README.md

 ```

 #### Installation
-* Use as a template
-Using the green button saying "Use template" on the GitHub page, you can create a repo from this template to start working.
+* Using the green button saying "Use template" on the GitHub page, you can create a repo from this template to start working.
 * Build the Project
 Use the provided Makefile to compile the project:
 ```bash